Frequently Asked Questions

-- What is the difference between FPU and financial coaching?
+- What is the difference between Financial Peace University (FPU) and financial coaching?

 - Does my coach work for Dave?